ZurichNCH/Automatic-High-Frequency-Oscillation-Detector/README.md

 # Automatic High Frequency Oscillation Detection (AHFOD)
-**This code is still in development and as such welcomes suggestions and makes no promises.**
+**This code is still in development and as such welcomes suggestions.**
 ---
 This code is intended to be used for the detection of High Frequency Oscillations (HFO) in the following data:
 * Electroencephalogram EEG (Untested)